Skip to main content

 (E) Premium calculation.
 An individual eligible for MBIWD whose individual income exceeds one hundred fifty per cent of the FPL for one person must pay a premium determined as follows:

-(1) From the gross annual family income at the time of application and subsequent renewals for MBIWD, the administrative agency shall subtract one hundred fifty per cent of the FPL for the family size; and
+(1) From the gross monthly family income at the time of application and subsequent renewals for MBIWD, the administrative agency shall subtract one hundred fifty per cent of the FPL for the family size.

-(2) From the amount determined in paragraph (E)(1) of this rule, the administrative agency shall subtract the individual's IRWEs, BWEs, and/or MREs (round up each expense to the nearest dollar); and
+(2) From the amount determined in paragraph (E)(1) of this rule, the administrative agency shall subtract the individual's monthly IRWEs, BWEs, and MREs (round up each expense to the nearest whole dollar).

-(3) From the amount determined in paragraph (E)(2) of this rule, the adminstrative agency shall subtract the amount of medical insurance premiums, including medicare premiums, paid by the family (round up each premium amount to the nearest dollar); and
+(3) From the amount determined in paragraph (E)(2) of this rule, the adminstrative agency shall subtract the amount of monthly medical insurance premiums, including medicare premiums, paid by the family (round up each premium amount to the nearest whole dollar).

-(4) The amount determined in paragraph (E)(3) of this rule is the annual net family income.
+(4) The amount determined in paragraph (E)(3) of this rule is the net monthly family income.

 (F) The individual's monthly premium obligation begins the month following the month MBIWD coverage is authorized, and is due and payable in full no later than the due date established by the administrative agency.